You can find a live stream on any topic you can think of:

 1. Video streaming statistics show that live streaming grew by 93% in 2019, with live stream viewers spending an average of 26.4 minutes per session.

-Since the introduction of live streaming in the early 1990s, it has become immensely popular, especially with the innovative advancements in technology over the years.
+Since the introduction of live streaming in the early 1990s, it has become immensely popular, especially with the innovative advancements in technology at the workplace over the years.

 And with so many live streaming platforms available, more and more consumers are switching to live streams.